 Bob Ghiloni returns for his 18th season with the Big Red Men's Basketball team in 2019-20.
 In recent years the men's basketball program has soared to new heights, highlighted by three-straight appearances in the NCAC Final Four and one NCAA Tournament appearance.

 In 2016-17, one of the program’s most successful seasons ever, Denison went 22-5 and 15-3 in the North Coast Athletic Conference.
 Denison was nationally ranked throughout the year and enjoyed winning streaks of eight games to open the year and nine-straight in January.
-Seniors Jett Speelman and David Meurer was named to the All-NCAC first-team and Speelman was an All-Region honoree.
+Seniors Jett Speelman and David Meurer were named to the All-NCAC first-team and Speelman was an All-Region honoree.
 Off the court, Ghiloni was honored as the first-ever recipient of the Bonar Family Mentorship and Teaching Excellence Award presented to one Denison faculty member.

 In 2011-12 Ghiloni and the Big Red put together one of the most impressive finishes to a season in school history as they went 6-2 over the final month of play to secure the No. 5 seed in the NCAC Tournament.
 As the fifth seed, DU rolled into Crawfordsville, Ind. for the second time in less than a month.
 Trailing by 13 in the second half, a 17-0 run by senior Larry Farmer put the Big Red ahead and secured DU's place in the conference semifinals.

 The late-season magic continued as the Big Red turned a solid performance against host and top-seeded Wittenberg into an eight-point win and the program's first berth to the NCAC Tournament title game.
 In the conference final, Denison pushed second-seeded Wooster to the limit but fell just short of their first NCAC Tournament crown.